Twins vs. Orioles Player Props Betting Odds

-Bookmakers have set player props for Byron Buxton, Adley Rutschman and others when the Minnesota Twins host the Baltimore Orioles at Target Field on Friday at 8:10 PM ET.
+Byron Buxton and Adley Rutschman are among the players with prop bets for the taking when the Minnesota Twins and the Baltimore Orioles square off at Target Field on Saturday (first pitch at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!